PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

-The `async` keyword tell the Rust compiler to generate a type that implements the [Future] trait, the future will have its `poll` method called possibly multiple times by the runtime until is able to signal that the computation is completed by producing a [Poll::Ready][poll] value.
+The `async` keyword tell the Rust compiler to generate a type that implements the [Future] trait, the future will have its `poll` method called or or more times by the runtime until is able to signal that the computation is completed by producing a [Poll::Ready][poll] value.
 Each time it is polled, it will try to make as much progress as possible.

 The async function `f` is transformed in a state machine (simplified) that tries to move through as many states as possible every time the future is polled.